AutodeskGames/stingray-docs/source/interactive_help/source_access/building.md

 To build the engine for PlayStation 4:

 -	you must have the `SCE_ROOT_DIR` environment variable set up to point to the root directory in which you have installed the PlayStation 4 platform SDK.
--	you must have the `SCE_ORBIS_SDK_DIR` environment variable set up to point to the directory that contains the version of the platform SDK required by Stingray.
+-	you must have the `SCE_ORBIS_SDK_DIR` environment variable set up to point to the directory that contains the version of the platform SDK required by the engine.

 These environment variables should already be set up by the SDK installer.